johnolos/rust-workshop/README.md

 ## 1. Create a simple oscillator
 An oscillator is a component that generates a periodic signal of a given frequency.
 There are different kinds of oscillators, but the most common are sine, sawtooth, square and triangle.
 Feel free to look these up.

 In this task we are creating a simple oscillator.
-You are free to choose wich kind of periodic signal to use, but keep in mind that some signals sounds more dull than others.
+You are free to choose which kind of periodic signal to use, but keep in mind that some signals sounds more dull than others.
 (Looking at you, sine wave).

 Start by cloning the repo and and familiarize yourself with the code.

 The whole synthesizer will be implemented within the closure function `synth` located in `./main.rs`.
 This function will be called by the audioprocessing thread for each new sample to be generated.

-The function takes one argument,`action`, that is an Option of `i32` which is a number from 0 to 15.
+The function takes one argument,`action`, that is an `Option` of `i32` which is a number from 0 to 15.
 This value corresponds to key currently being pressed.
 The `synth` function returns a value representing the oscillators output signal. _We will not need to worry about this argument until task three._

+When you are finished with this task you should hear a constant tone when running the program with `cargo run`.
+Play around with the keyboard and observe the output when pressing the top two letter rows.

 <details>
 <summary>Hint</summary>